KostasV1l/kanban-board-clone/frontend/src/entities/structure.md

 ## Entity API Reference

+The data flow within each entity is designed to be clear and consistent.
+The flow of data typically follows this pattern:

+> User → UI element → element Model → Shared API → Entity Queries → Entity API → Backend Server

+For example, in the case of authentication, the flow would be:

+> User → Form UI → Form Model → Shared API → Entity Queries → Entity API → Backend Server

 Below is a comprehensive reference of all entities, their types, API methods, and hooks for quick access.

 ### Auth Entity